-Most buildings in Barri Gotic date back to the 13th and 14th century.
-The prevalent gothic style gave the district its name.
-Those days were Catalonia’s golden age as a maritime power with territories along the Spanish coast up to Valencia, the Balearic islands and parts of Sardinia.
+Most buildings in Barri Gotic date back to the 13th and 14th centuries.
+The prevalent Gothic style gave the district its name.
+Those days were Catalonia’s golden age as a maritime power with territories along the Spanish coast up to Valencia, the Balearic Islands, and parts of Sardinia.

-Being the capital of this Catalonian empire, Barcelona developed to the most important harbour in the western Mediterranean.
-The gothic cathedral of La Seu is the greatest example for the architecture of that era.
+Being the capital of this Catalonian empire, Barcelona developed into the most important harbor in the western Mediterranean.
+The Gothic cathedral of La Seu is the greatest example of the architecture of that era.

 The actual Barri Gotic stretches from Placa Catalunya to Port Vell (the old port).

-Its most famous boulevard is La Rambla, which also marks the border to the neighbouring district of El Raval.
+Its most famous boulevard is La Rambla, which also marks the border to the neighboring district of El Raval.
 Until 1858, Barcelona was enclosed by strong city walls, which then had to be broken down to allow an extension of the city towards Eixample.
-The remainders of these impressive walls can still be seen today on the Barri Gotic side of Via Laietana, which separates the gothic quarter from the district of El Born.
+The remains of these impressive walls can still be seen today on the Barri Gotic side of Via Laietana, which separates the Gothic quarter from the district of El Born.

 Wandering through the narrow lanes of Barri Gotic you will find a lot of picturesque plazas that offer some shade and rest.
 Probably the most beautiful of these is Placa Reial.